Coffee2CodeNL/gebaar-libinput/README.md

 Run any command by simply gesturing on your touchpad!

+### What makes this different over the other implementations?

+[libinput-gestures](https://github.com/bulletmark/libinput-gestures) and [fusuma](https://github.com/iberianpig/fusuma) both parse the output of the shell command `libinput debug-events`.

+This piece of software directly interfaces with libinput to parse the events, this is both more stable and faster.

 ### How to install

 - Move gebaard to `/usr/bin` or `~/bin`